twilio/starter-dotnet-core/README.md

 # Welcome to the .NET Guild!

 As members of the .NET guild, you will be working through the challenges of TwilioQuest using the C# programming language.
-This project is pre-configured to do some interesting Twilio stuff using C# and the [ASP.NNET Core](https://docs.microsoft.com/en-us/aspnet/core/) web framework.
+This project is pre-configured to do some interesting Twilio stuff using C# and the [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/) web framework.

 ## Setting Up